ioneater/ESIBD-Explorer/docs/pages/users-guide.rst

 Select which live displays should be visible.
 Activate the test mode to simulate device communication while you familiarize yourself with the user interface.
 Record a few scans and inspect the generated file structure and files.
-Make use of tool tips and integrated documentation (questionmark icons) to learn about the plugins and settings.
+Make use of tool tips and integrated documentation (question mark icons) to learn about the plugins and settings.

 User interface overview
 -----------------------